 Even though both residential and commercial sectors are growing simultaneously, commercial will

 start to see an important increase in the hospitality sector, especially restaurants.
 Miami has developed its culinary offerings extensively over the past couple years.
-These new restaurants have made significant investments in design services because they understand the importance of aesthetics for their businesses.
+These new restaurants with shop front installers have made significant investments in design services because they understand the importance of aesthetics for their businesses.
 The Nobu restaurant in Miami Beach is a perfect example.
 Chef Nobu Matsuhisa sought the “best of the best” to build out the space.
 For example, the stone flooring was imported from Italy, the oak flooring from Denmark and many other finishes are derived from around the world.
 Nobu truly adds an extra level of sophistication to the iconic Eden Roc.
 We were very fortunate to work under Chef Matsuhisa’s leadership building out that amazing space.
 Hotels – both new and existing – have also made important investments in design with an important emphasis on quality and that will continue to happen in Miami

 What would you identify as the current major challenges in construction?

 From a business perspective, one of the main challenges for the developers is making sure they hire the right architect and designer.
 Doing all the correct due diligence and pre-construction work is extremely important.
 Not many people realize the amount of work that goes into pre-construction and its importance.
 When done poorly, this ends up being a problem for developers as they execute their projects.
 The way to tackle this issue is by making sure their pre-construction work is handled by highly qualified professionals.
 Another challenge is finding qualified construction workers, especially when you are working on high-end projects.
 We make sure we take good care of our people because we see value in loyalty and having an A team that we can move from job to job.